SAP/spartacus-docs/_pages/install/integrations/cds-integration.md

     ;PROFILE;"Allow SAP Commerce Cloud, Context-Driven Services tracking";"We would like to store your browsing behavior so that our website can dynamically present you with a personalized browsing experience and our customer support agents can provide you with contextual customer support.";1;;true
     ```

-### Configuring Spartacus for Intelligent Selling Services for SAP Cloud
+### Configuring Spartacus for Intelligent Selling Services for SAP Commerce Cloud

 You can carry out all of the following steps after you have set up your Spartacus Storefront.
 For more information, see [Building the Spartacus Storefront from Libraries]({{ site.baseurl }}{% link _pages/install/building-the-spartacus-storefront-from-libraries.md %}).